N7ghtm4r3/APIManager/documd/SocketManager.md

     public static void main(String[] args) throws Exception {

-        //NOT CIPHERED the communication will not be automatically ciphered
+        //NOT ENCRYPTED the communication will not be automatically encrypted

         // set to true to allow a multiple listeners SocketManager server = new SocketManager(true);

-        //CIPHERED -- the communication will be automatically ciphered with the keys inserted
+        //ENCRYPTED -- the communication will be automatically encrypted with the keys inserted

-        SocketManager server = new SocketManager(true, new ClientCipher("ivSpec", "secretKey", algorithm));
+        AESSocketManager server = new AESSocketManager(true, new AESClientCipher("ivSpec", "secretKey", algorithm));

+        RSASocketManager server = new RSASocketManager(false, new RSAClientCipher("privateKey", "publicKey"));

         // set the default error response
         socketManager.setDefaultErrorResponse(SocketManager.StandardResponseCode.FAILED);